GMOD/tabix-js/README.md

   tbiFilehandle: new RemoteFile('http://yourhost/file.vcf.gz.tbi') // can also be csiFilehandle })

-// iterate over lines in the specified region, each of which
+// iterate over lines in the specified region const lines = [] await tbiIndexed.getLines('ctgA',200,300, (line, fileOffset) => lines.push(line))
-// is structured as
-const lines = []
-await tbiIndexed.getLines('ctgA',200,300, (line, fileOffset) => lines.push(line))
 // alternative API usage
 const aborter = new AbortController() await tbiIndexed.getLines('ctgA',200,300, {
   lineCallback: (line, fileOffset) => lines.push(line),
-  signal: aborter.signal// an AbortController signal })
+  signal: aborter.signal // an optional AbortSignal from an AbortController })
 // lines is now an array of strings, which are data lines.
 // commented (meta) lines are skipped.